 The District of Columbia’s Emancipation Act

 Liberia was a new nation, carved out of the former slave coast of Africa.
 It was founded in 1820 by members of the American Colonization Society as a refuge for freed slaves.
 The society was composed of a group of strange bedfellows—Abolitionist Quakers from the North and slaveholders from the Chesapeake Bay region.
-These abolitionists generally believed that African Americans faced too much prejudice in the United States and would have greater economic opportunity in Africa.
+These abolitionists generally believed that African Americans faced too much prejudice in the United States and would have a greater economic opportunity in Africa.
 The slaveholders generally believed that free blacks were a danger to white society and simply wanted them gone.
-On April 19th, three days after Lincoln signed the act, the District’s African American population celebrated with a huge parade.
+On April 19, three days after Lincoln signed the act, the District’s African American population celebrated with a huge parade.
 Historians estimate that half the city’s black population participated, and 10,000 people lined the streets to watch the joyous marchers.
 Emancipation Day is still a holiday in Washington DC.

 Overall, Lincoln’s first step toward emancipation was a success.
 He now believed that freeing the Southern slaves was the correct course.
 The only question was, when?
 During the summer of 1862, Lincoln visited the War Department’s telegraph office almost daily, exchanging messages with his Union generals.
 Finally, as summer faded into autumn, the president sat at the desk of its chief, Major Thomas Eckert.
 Using the officer’s pen and ornate brass inkstand, he drafted the Emancipation Proclamation.
-Then, he waited for good news from the battle fields, so as to issue it from strength, not weakness.
+Then, he waited for good news from the battlefields, to issue it from strength, not weakness.